 Logistics Courses Online for Credit

-Study.com offers this type of distance learning through its short and engaging video lessons, self-assessment quizzes and practice exams.
-There are also free transcripts for the video lessons, both of which can prepare students to earn real college credit.
+Study.com offers this type of affordable distance learning through its short and engaging video lessons, self-assessment quizzes, and practice exams, which can prepare students to earn real college credit.

 Students who explore the Business 315: Logistics & Supply Chain Management course can find chapters covering supply chain management and strategy and design, as well as chapters on: